signalfx/splunk-otel-js/MIGRATING.md

 ## Requirements

-This Splunk Distribution of OpenTelemetry requires Node.js 8.5 or later, [see more information here](https://github.com/open-telemetry/opentelemetry-js#node-support) If you're still using an earlier version of Node.js, continue using the SignalFx Tracing Library for Node.js.
+This Splunk Distribution of OpenTelemetry requires Node.js 8.5 or higher, [see more information here](https://github.com/open-telemetry/opentelemetry-js#node-support) If you're still using an earlier version of Node.js, continue using the SignalFx Tracing Library for Node.js.